piyushr147/springBoot/java.md

     important
     https://www.marcobehler.com/guides/spring-transaction-management-transactional-in-depth#transactional-pitfalls

+# Scope of a trasnaction
+    Using @Transactional on the method will increase the scope of to jpaTest1,which means the whole code inside the method would be either successfully exucte or will get rolled back in case of any error.This annotaion creates a persistence context that acts as a first level cache and stores and manages all the entities in the method, if there is no persistence context then no entity is managed and stored.
+    If we comment this for once and try to run this test then every line using entity manager will be in a seperate transaction and the changes won't get rolled back if any issue happens event at the last line of the code, as a developer we don't want our code to be so unreliable.
+    One more thing to note on commenting transactional annotation is that this code will throw an lazyIntitalizationException because  on calling student.getIdentity() there is no session(persistentContext) currently going on, because it is not inside a transaction or getting executed under entity manger.
+    @Test
+    //@Transactional
+	public void jpaTest1(){
+		logger.info(String.valueOf(System.identityHashCode(entityManager)));
+		logger.info("test for one-to-one eager and lazy loading");
+		Student student = entityManager.find(Student.class,4);
+		logger.info("find by id response -> {}",student);
+		logger.info("getIdentity response -> {}",student.getIdentity());
+		logger.info("getIdentity response2 -> {}",student.getIdentity());
+	}

 # Persistence context
     PersistenceContext is the main concept in jpa that is used to manage the lifecycle of different entities abd their interaction with database.We can think of it as a cache or a simple hashmap also called as a "first-level cache".It has the following roles.